My IP address has been blocked after too many failed login attempts. What can I do?

 To clear an IP address lockout, you must have physical access to the host computer.

-- Open the LogMeIn Control Panel and follow this path: Options > Preferences > Security.
+- Open the LogMeIn Control Panel and follow this path: .

 - Under Authentication Attack Blocker, click Unblock all.

-You should be able to return to the original client computer (the one that was locked out) and log in with valid credentials.
-For more information about how LogMeIn protects your host computers, see How to Set up an Authentication Attack Blocker.
+For more information about how GoTo protects your host computers, see How to Set up an Authentication Attack Blocker.